morrolinux/mpradio/README.md

 As for Bluetooth:

 Bluetooth connection logs are under ` /var/log/bluetooth_dev `

+if Raspberry's Bluetooth is not showing up, check if the interface is UP and the bt-setup script has been executed:

+` $ hciconfig `

+` $ sudo systemctl status bt-setup `

 if you are having issues with bluetooth audio pairing, please also check if simple-agent service is running: